danknights/mice5035/individual_project/part2/README.md

  ```bash
     ls
  ```
 5. Locate your personal project files.
-The mapping files for the project are in `/home/mice5992/shared/project1/<your username>_map.txt`; the DNA sequences are in `/home/mice5992/shared/project1/seqs_subset.fna`
+The mapping files for the project are in the folder `mapping_files`; the DNA sequences are in `seqs_subset.fna.zip`

 ### Analysis
 4. Now proceed with the core diversity analyses and a/b testing using the tools you